bokeh/bokeh/sphinx/source/docs/dev_guide/setup.rst

 least, you need to build BokehJS the first time you set up your local development environment.

-You can skip this prompt by supplying the appropriate command line option to ``setup.py``.
+You can skip this prompt by supplying the appropriate command-line option to ``setup.py``.
 For example:

 * ``python setup.py develop --build-js``